Looking to figure out how to choose a good coconut oil? You’re not alone.

 Most refined coconut oil on the market today is made from previously dried coconut meat called copra.
 The way the copra is dried is not sanitary, so the oil extracted from the copra must be purified (refined.)
 Once the impurities are removed, the oil is bleached and deodorized in order to increase palatability.
 Sodium hydroxide can be added to increase shelf-life, and chemical solvents are typically used to get every last drop of the coconut oil from the copra.

-Sometimes, refined coconut oil is also hydrogenated or partially hydrogenated which adds trans fatty acids to the oil (BIG, fat no-no.) This is rare in the US market, and is typically found in tropical climates where ambient temperatures are above coconut oil’s melting point of 76 degrees Fahrenheit.
+Sometimes, refined coconut oil is also hydrogenated or partially hydrogenated which adds trans fatty acids to the oil.
+This is rare in the US market, and is typically found in tropical climates where ambient temperatures are above coconut oil’s melting point of 76 degrees Fahrenheit.

 There are some brands that refine coconut oil using mechanical or physical extraction methods (designated “expeller-pressed” or “pure”) which are not treated with chemical solvents.
 As a result, these refined coconut oils are a suitable option for consumption.

-While this extraction method isn’t as popular, there are some reputable brands like Tropical Traditions that produce quality refined coconut oil.
+While this extraction method isn’t as popular, there are some reputable brands like Nutiva, which produce quality refined coconut oil.

 Because all of the impurities are removed, mechanically-extracted refined coconut oil typically has a higher smoke point in comparison to unrefined coconut oil.
 It’s also typically cheaper in price, and doesn’t have a coconut-y flavor, making it a great option for those on a tight budget or who don’t like the flavor of coconut.